mobingi/mobingi-cli/README.md

 ### Getting mocli

-The easiest way to get mocli is to use one of the pre-built release binaries which are available for OSX, Linux, Windows.
+The easiest way to get mocli is to use one of the pre-built release binaries which are available for OSX, Linux, and Windows.

-If you want to try latest version, build mocli from the master branch.
+If you want to try latest version, you can build mocli from the master branch.
 You need to have Go installed (version 1.7+ is required).
 Note that the master branch may be in an unstable or even broken state during development.

 To build mocli, run